mwaskom/seaborn/doc/index.rst

     <br>

 Seaborn is a Python visualization library based on matplotlib.
-Its provides a high-level interface for drawing attractive statistical graphics.
+It provides a high-level interface for drawing attractive statistical graphics.

 For a brief introduction to the ideas behind the package, you can read the :ref:`introductory notes <introduction>`.